jrcain-usgs/asc-public-docs/docs/concepts/missions/kplo/shadowcam-photometric-angles.md

     An array of data products are available for each image.
 For our observation, M076035652S**C**.cub is the **C**alibrated 32-bit version, and M076035652S**E**.cub is the non-calibrated 8-bit **E**DR version.

-### Local DTMs
+### Local DEMs

-Using a local DTM will give you the best data for calculating photometric angles.
+Using a local DEM will give you the best data for calculating photometric angles.
 According to its [Space Exploration Resources Data Portal Page](https://data.im-ldi.com/mds/shadowcam_published/M076035652S), our observation ranges from about -88.88 to -85.6 latitude.

 For this guide, use the LRO LOLA Derived DEM [ldem_85s_10](https://ode.rsl.wustl.edu/moon/productDetail.aspx?product_id=ldem_85s_10m&product_idGeo=33203452).
 It covers lunar latitudes -85 to the south pole (-90).